Where Equity Residential Stands With Analysts | Benzinga

 |0

-11 analysts offering 12-month price targets in the last 3 months for Equity Residential evaluate the company at an average price target of $84.36 with a high of $96.00 and a low of $76.00.
+According to 9 analyst offering 12-month price targets in the last 3 months, Equity Residential has an average price target of $86.67 with a high of $96.00 and a low of $82.00.

-This current average represents a 10.36% increase from the previous average price target of $76.44.
+Below is a summary of how these 9 analysts rated Equity Residential over the past 3 months.
+The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

+This average price target has increased by 8.73% over the past month.

 Some analysts also offer predictions for helpful metrics such as earnings, revenue, and growth estimates to provide further guidance as to what to do with certain tickers.
 It is important to keep in mind that while stock and sector analysts are specialists, they are also human and can only forecast their beliefs to traders.